surrealdb/surrealdb/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of SurrealDB code, software, and cloud platform very seriously.
+We take the security of SurrealDB code, software, and infrastructure very seriously.
 If you believe you have found a security vulnerability in SurrealDB, we encourage you to let us know right away.
 We will investigate all legitimate reports and do our best to quickly fix the problem.